ashwon13/Ubuntu-checklist-CAP-CyberPatriot/README.md

 # Ubuntu-checklist-CAP-CyberPatriot
-A private checklist for Ubuntu operationg system
+A private checklist for Ubuntu operating system Bascically I've compiled a list of things needed to be done based on previous competitions and practice image answer keys for Ubuntu